B-tree

 In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
-The B-tree generalizes the binary search tree, allowing for nodes with more than two children.
-Unlike other self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relatively large blocks of data, such as databases and file systems.
+The B-tree generalizes the binary search tree, allowing nodes to have more than two children.

+By allowing more children under one node than a regular self-balancing binary search tree, the B-tree reduces the height of the tree and puts the data in fewer separate blocks.
+This is especially important for trees stored in secondary storage (e.g., disk drives), as these systems have relatively high latency and work with relatively large blocks of data, hence the B-tree's use in databases and file systems.
+This remains a major advantage when the tree is stored in memory, as modern computer systems rely heavily on CPU caches.
+Compared to reading from the cache, reading from memory after a cache miss costs significant time.

 History

-B-trees were invented by Rudolf Bayer and Edward M. McCreight while working at Boeing Research Labs, for the purpose of efficiently managing index pages for large random-access files.
-The basic assumption was that indices would be so voluminous that only small chunks of the tree could fit in main memory.
-Bayer and McCreight's paper, Organization and maintenance of large ordered indices, was first circulated in July 1970 and later published in Acta Informatica.
+While working at Boeing Research Labs, Rudolf Bayer and Edward M. McCreight invented B-trees to efficiently manage index pages for large random-access files.
+Their basic assumption was that indices would be so voluminous that only small chunks of the tree could fit in the main memory.
+Bayer and McCreight's paper Organization and maintenance of large ordered indices was first circulated in July 1970 and later published in Acta Informatica.

-Bayer and McCreight never explained what, if anything, the B stands for: Boeing, balanced, between, broad, bushy, and Bayer have been suggested.
-McCreight has said that "the more you think about what the B in B-trees means, the better you understand B-trees."
+Bayer and McCreight never explained what, if anything, the B stands for; Boeing, balanced, between, broad, bushy, and Bayer have been suggested.
+When asked, "I want to know what B in B-Tree stands for," McCreight answered:Everybody does!

-In 2011 Google developed the C++ B-Tree, reporting a 50-80% reduction in memory use for small data types and improved performance for large data sets when compared to a Red-Black tree.
+So you just have no idea what a lunchtime conversation can turn into.
+So there we were, Rudy and I, at lunch.
+We had to give the thing a name....
+We were working for Boeing at the time, but we couldn't use the name without talking to the lawyers.
+So there's a B.

+It has to do with Balance.
+There's another B.

+Rudy was the senior author.
+Rudy (Bayer) was several years older than I am, and had... many more publications than I did.
+So there's another B.

+And so at the lunch table, we never did resolve whether there was one of those that made more sense than the rest.

+What Rudy likes to say is, the more you think about what the B in B-Tree means, the better you understand B-Trees!

 Definition

-According to Knuth's definition, a B-tree of order m is a tree which satisfies the following properties:
+According to Knuth's definition, a B-tree of order m is a tree that satisfies the following properties: